How Big Ag & Aging Infrastructure Are Blighting Our Beaches

 But we can step in to defend our beaches.
 We can demand funding to improve wastewater systems and address stormwater.
 And we can stand up for commonsense policies and legislation like the WATER Act to help save our water and our beaches.

-Food & Water Watch is fighting to spread the word about this landmark legislation — the bill already has more than 100 co-sponsors in Congress!
+Food & Water Watch is fighting to spread the word about this landmark legislation — the bill already has nearly 100 co-sponsors in Congress!
 It’s the best way to start restoring federal support for water protections.
 At the same time, we’re standing up to the corporate polluters ruining our beaches and waterways.

 This summer, as millions of us head for the sand, let’s remember that our waterways need our help.
 Our beaches — and our summertime traditions — depend on our action.